 Here is how Terry Pratchett defined his Alzheimer’s Disease: “It occurred to me that at one point it was like I had two diseases – one was Alzheimer’s, and the other was knowing I had Alzheimer’s.”

-Alzheimer’s Disease, is a progressive and degenerative illness denoted by the gradual deterioration of brain cells, resulting in incurable mental impairment.
-The degrading of nerve cells is thought to be caused by the accumulation of abnormally folded proteins leading to atrophy in affected brain regions.
-This process is responsible for the numerous behavioral, cognitive, and physiological impairments that grow in severity as the disease advances.
+Alzheimer’s Disease, the most common form of dementia, is a progressive and degenerative illness characterized by the gradual deterioration of brain cells, resulting in progressive cognitive impairment.
+The degrading of nerve cells is thought to be caused by the accumulation of abnormally folded proteins leading to atrophy, or shrinkage, in affected brain regions.
+This process is responsible for the numerous behavioral, cognitive, and physiological impairments that grow in severity as the dementia advances.

 - Cerebrum: memory, problem solving, reasoning, movement, and sensory processing